Scouts Canada: Relations with other Scout associations

-In 1999, the Baden-Powell Service Association Federation of Canada (B-PSAFC) was ordered by Industry Canada "to take the word 'scout' out of its title."
-Scouts Canada also sought the removal of the name Baden Powell, going on to say "...there's one scouting association in Canada, one in the world, every country has only one that's how Baden Powell set up scouting..." because "[Baden Powell] felt anything else would dilute the program, cause confusion and hurt the programs for young people."
-The World Organization of the Scouting Movement website reinforces this policy which states, "There can only be one [National Scout Organization] per country."
+In 1999, the Baden-Powell Scouts' Association of Canada was ordered by Industry Canada "to take the word 'scout' out of its title", becoming the Scouts Canada also sought the removal of the name "Baden-Powell", saying "there's one Scouting association in Canada - one in the world; every country has only one; that's how Baden Powell set up Scouting" because "[Baden-Powell] felt anything else would dilute the program, cause confusion and hurt the programs for young people."
+The World Organization of the Scouting Movement website reinforces this policy by stating, "There can only be one [National Scout Organization] per country."